 Instructions

-- Then pour tomato puree and fry until it thickens a bit.
+- Pour tomato puree and cook on a medium high heat until it becomes slightly thick.
 Add chilli powder, garam masala, turmeric and salt.
-Saute until the raw smell of tomatoes vanishes.
+Saute until the raw smell of tomatoes is gone, for another 2 to 3 mins.

 NUTRITION INFO (estimation only)